A Career in Security and Intelligence

 Intelligence analysts work for a variety of organisations, most notably federal government agencies, but also state government (police)*.
 The tasks involved in this line of work entail the extensive research into and collection of information from many sources.
 Intelligence analysts then sort, target, and identify relevant data, which is reported to key officials.

 Intelligence broadly comprises Intelligence Gathering and Intelligence Analysis (and Reporting)

-Intelligence is a research and analysis job, part of your work will be to distil lots of information into an argument, and structure that argument so it is properly understood – to pass on information effectively, writing well is a must
+As Intelligence is a research and analysis job, part of your work will be to distil lots of information into an argument, and structure that argument so it is properly understood – to pass on information effectively, writing well is a must

 If you want to be an intelligence analyst, try to focus your undergraduate curriculum on classes that require you to do individual research and analytical work (as opposed to exam-driven courses).
 The exact subject matter is less important.
 History, political, ethnography research even chemistry research all have potential interest to the Intelligence Community.
 If you can gather facts, assess their significance and communicate that assessment mean, you can be an intelligence analyst.